kubiyabot/terraform-modules/ci_cd_maintainers/terraform/README.md

 ### 1. Specified Repositories

 When you provide the `repositories` variable as a comma-separated list:
+- Repositories should be specified without the organization prefix
+- The module will automatically add the organization prefix using the `github_organization` variable
+- Example: `"repo1,repo2,repo3"` (when `github_organization` is set to "myorg")
 - The module validates access to each repository
-- It will fail early if any repository is inaccessible
+- It will skip any inaccessible repositories instead of failing
-- Webhooks are created only for the specified repositories
+- Webhooks are created only for valid repositories

 ### 2. Dynamic Repository Discovery

-When you don't provide the `repositories` variable:
+When you don't provide the `repositories` variable (empty string):
-- You must specify the `github_organization` variable
 - The module queries the GitHub API to discover all repositories in the organization
 - Webhooks are created for all discovered repositories